The AUGI Board of Directors will announce when nominations are being accepted.

 How will the voting be conducted?

-Voting will begin December 1st and will be open through December 16th at 9:59pm PST.
-Results will be made available as soon as possible but no later than December 21st, 2015.
+Voting will begin November 16th and will be open through November 30th at 9:59pm PST.
+Results will be made available as soon as possible but no later than December 5th, 2016..
+Results will be made available as soon as possible but no later than December 21st, 2016.
 Winners will be notified via mail or phone.
 Public notification will be provided on the AUGI Web site, BLAUGI, and in AUGI HotNews.
 For information on voting procedures, visit the Bylaws section by using the menu on the left of this page.
 If you have any questions about the AUGI Board elections process, contact the Nominations and Elections Committee at firstname.lastname@example.org.

 Keep in mind…